Present Levels of Academic Achievement and Functional Performance

 Identify student's priority needs

 Priority needs can be academic, developmental, or functional needs related to the student’s disability.
-Every need should be addressed with a goal.
-Usually it's wise to have no more than 2 – 3 goals unless receiving special services, i.e., speech, OT, or PT.
+Every need should be addressed in the IEP - either with a goal (section 5), specific supports (SDIs in section 6) or both.
+Usually each priority need will have a corresponding goal.
+Also, in most cases, it's wise to have no more than 2 – 3 goals unless receiving special services, i.e., speech, OT, or PT.

 Identify how the student's disability affects involvement and progress in the general education curriculum.